-In addition to the tools listed in the Meet the Architecture Tools topic there is a wide range of additional tools that can be used when working with Enterprise Architectures.
-These include a number of tools for managing the model itself such as Security Model Mail and Model Views and a range of tools for working with elements such as the List View, Package Browser and the Model Search facility and more.
+In addition to the tools listed in the Meet the Architecture Tools topic there is a wide range of other tools that can be used when working with Enterprise Architectures.
+These include tools for managing the model itself, such as Security, Model Mail and Model Views, and tools for working with elements, such as the List View, Package Browser, Model Search facility and more.

-Auto Names and Counters
+Auto-Names and Counters